 Croatian voters have backed proposals to ban same-sex marriages in a referendum.

-Two-thirds of those who voted approved proposals to change Croatia's constitution to define marriage as 'a union between a man and a woman'.
+Two-thirds of those who voted approved changes to Croatia's constitution to define marriage as a union between a man and a woman.

 A government spokesperson confirmed that the constitution would now have to be changed accordingly.

 Saturday saw hundreds of gay rights supporters protest in Zagreb.

 A petition backing the referendum, drawn up by a Catholic group, received more than 700,000 signatures.

 The referendum asked whether the constitution should be amended to define marriage as "the union between a man and a woman".